How to Start an Allotment

 Plants That Spread Through Their Roots

-The best solution is to dig them out methodically from the soil, carefully lifting them from beneath to unearth their root systems.
+The best solution is to methodically dig them out from the soil, carefully lifting them up from beneath to unearth their root systems.
 Any root left behind will regrow into a new plant.

 Plants With Tap Roots

-Dandelion is perhaps the most well know (shown below) but you will discover many others on your allotment plot.
+Dandelion is perhaps the most well known plant with a tap root (shown below) but you will discover many others on your allotment plot.
 Damp ground will help you to dig deep to remove the roots entirely.